aklajnert/graphanno/README.md

 ## Usage

-The `@graph_annotations` decorator works only with classes that contains type annotations.
+The `@ggraphanno.raph_annotations` decorator works only with classes that contains type annotations.
 If there are no type annotations within the decorator target, `NoAnnotationsError` exception is raised.
 Arguments without annotations will be ignored.

-To create the `graphene.ObjectType` object, you can just decorate your class with `@graph_annotations`.
-This will replace your decorated class with the `ObjectType` subclass.
+To create the `graphene.ObjectType` object, you can just decorate your class with `@graphanno.graph_annotations`.

+It is recommended to subclass `graphanno.ObjectType` to provide hints for IDE's.
+This is not mandatory, the `@graphanno.graph_annotations` will replace your decorated class with the `ObjectType` subclass anyway.

 ```python
 import graphene